 This crisis raises the most profound questions that may need to take our economic thinking back to a former age or, more realistically, to a new place where we embrace the realities of the modern world and the very real risks that have now been translated into the current crisis.
-Are we looking at national democracies defining economic policy - and, crucially, social and environmental policy too - as policy that provides a national resilience to global health challenges in a way that was unimaginable three months ago?
+Are we looking at national democracies defining and shaping economic policy - and, crucially, social and environmental policy too - in ways that provide a national resilience to global health challenges in a manner that was unimaginable in early 2020?
 Are we compelled to contemplate the meaning of greater self-sufficiency and self-reliance and less global dependence and global vulnerability?